colanconnon/cs410project/README.md

 docker-compose up -d --build will run the projects.
 You need to make sre that aws config makes it into ~/.aws/config

+docker-compose logs will give you logs for what is wrong.

+# testing it on the web

 The easiest way to test to this project is to visit: http://34.224.88.106/